pixielabs/handbook/03-project-delivery/06-reviews.md

 [We also wrote about this on our blog.](https://blog.pixielabs.io/how-we-review-code-ba43462e1e87)

 ## As a 'reviewee'
+The aim is to guide a reviewer through you thought processes and make reviewing as easy as possible.
+PRs can also provide a history of decision making, we may look back at a PR some time in the future so provide clear context.
+It’s important to be good at receiving feedback & collaborating no matter your level, it’s how we improve as a team.

 - Your code should always be reviewed by someone else before being accepted.
-- Generally code you commit should be placed on a branch, rather than committed directly to master.
+- Code you commit should be placed on a branch, rather than committed directly to master.
 - We don’t have a naming convention for branches.
 Just call it something sensible that describes what it is.
 - Aim for smaller branches, rather than larger branches.
 If you have branches depending on each other though, this is a sign you need to get code merged or reduce the number of branches.
 - Before reviewing, consider self-reviewing using the suggestions below.
-You might catch some things before your reviewer does, which will reduce the time to merge and the number of PR cycles, both metrics we strive to keep low to help us move at pace.
+  - You might catch some things before your reviewer does, which will reduce the time to merge and the number of PR cycles, both metrics we strive to keep low to help us move at pace.
+  - Leaving comments on your own PR allows the reviewer to understand your thought process and keeps questions to a minimum.
+  - Leave questions for the reviewer about things you aren't sure of.
+- Put up a draft PR to get early feedback, it prevents us going down rabbit holes.
+- Provide context about why the work has been done.
+  - Including a link to the ticket is good.
+  - Pulling out relevant tasks or ACs into the description is better.
+- Explain how to run code if needed.
+  - Explain how to set up, steps to take when testing and the expected behaviour.
+- Take feedback on board.
+  - Don’t be too defensive of the code, we're a team and collaboration makes our code better.
+- Assume the reviewer's tone is a friendly/ curious one.
+  - Written feedback is often read in an overly critical tone in our heads.
+  - We’re all friends here.
+How would the reviewer be saying this to you in person?
+- Try to respond to every comment and resolve them as you go.
+  - Link to specific commits - "Well spotted!
+Done in 123987"
+- Provide links and learning resources that you found useful so the reviewer can also benefit from your research.
+  - If you have needed to look something up, the reviewer might too.
+  - Put links in the description to tutorials & articles that helped you.
+  - Leave links to useful documentation as comments in the code and future devs will also benefit.

 ## As a 'reviewer'
 - Be comfortable in passing the PR on to someone else for a second opinion,